lea-shmil/gym-cooking/README.md

 Maps
-    To create new maps add textual maps to utils/levels following the instructions in design.md The pddl maps are generated automatically from the textual maps by running the RLagent on them for the first time.
+    To create new maps add textual maps to utils/levels following the instructions in design.md The pddl maps can be generated using the pddl_problem_generator.py script. simply provide the path to the textual map and the desired output path for the pddl file.
-    The code converting the environment to pddl is in envs/overCookedRLWrapper.py